GonCasLeal/CODEC_Crop-Filling/README.md

 [In]: acq-label of the actual T2w file to use
 [Out]: acq-SRT2_T1w

 ## STEP 5.
-RESAMPLING AND TRIMMING
+INTERPOLATION
-Although the option is used mainly on T2 downsampling, this needs to be used as well on synthetic T1s before the filling step to ensure they match the dimensions of the original T1 scan.
-Therefore, we need to specify an acq-label for the T2 scan to find the SynthSR ouput from the T2 and an acquisi- tion label for the T1 that we want to match.
+Although the option is used mainly on T2 downsampling, this needs to be used as well on synthetic T1s before the filling step to ensure they match the dimensions (voxel and matrix wise) of the original T1 scan.
+Therefore, we need to specify an acq-label for the T2 scan to find the SynthSR ouput from the T2 and an acquisition label for the T1 that we want to match.
 ```
 singularity run --bind /directory/to/bind singularity-image_freedurfer-dev.sif folder/with/BIDS/format
 folder/with/BIDS/format developer --participant_label <sub-label> --license_file prueba/license.txt